Sunwoo6974/tello/README.md

 1. Install MATLAB. (above version R2020a)
 2. Install MATLAB Add-Ons; Image Processing Toobox, MATLAB Support Package for Ryze Tello Drones.
-3. locate the code (.m file) in path you want, and find the .m file on MATLAB.
+3. locate the code (.m file) in the path you want, and find the .m file on MATLAB.